forcerefresh/sample-animation/README.md

 `yarn start`

+## Animation uid/type

+Before you can start using the new animation in the web slider, you need to change the UID of the animation to the new one.
+It is recommended to use reverse DNS conventions, e.g. `io.webslider.my-awesome-animation`.
+Since the animation UID is used in multiple places, an easier way is to use the IDE's search/replace function.
+Replace the `sample-animation` string with the new animation uid.

 ## Add animation in app

 During development, in order to test your animation, you can add it to Web Slider app and get realtime preview.